Pavan-1997/AWS/README.md

 AWS CodePipeline invokes CI (Using CodeBuild) and CD (Using CodeDeploy)

-Jenkins is an orchestrator which implements the CI and invokes the CD
+Similarly, Jenkins is also an orchestrator which implements the CI and invokes the CD

 In CI there may be below stages depending on org: